FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone2/CodeMetrics/LeandroRodrigues/review.md

 The graph for class level works the same, and those are also well explained.

 The analysis of other metric levels is a good addition and complements the report well.
+However, since most values are similiar they could be condensed into a single explanation.

+Lastly, some reformating suggestions for troublesome values could be added.